 Vegan Granola with soy milk and fresh berries: When I was a kid I ate a lot of cereal as a snack (and for lunch and dinner, if you must know).
 And while there are plenty of vegan cereals to choose from, a big batch of homemade granola can last up to two weeks and it's a much healthier alternative.

-    - Vegan Zucchini Mini Muffins or Vegan Blackberry Muffins: While these make a great make-ahead breakfast, they are also perfect for an afternoon snack.
+    - Muffins!
+Vegan Zucchini Mini Muffins, Vegan Pumpkin Muffins, or Vegan Blackberry Muffins all make a great make-ahead breakfast, they are also perfect for an afternoon snack.
 They taste sweet, but you know they're made with healthy ingredients.
 Plus, they freeze well, so you can double the batch and freeze half for next week.

     - toast: This one might seem like a no-brainer, but toast isn't just for breakfast!
 Some great toast combos include almond butter with banana slices and cinnamon or cashew butter with sliced strawberries and hemp seeds.